raspy135/Qun-mk2/README.md

 	1. Initialize tone.
 	2. Configure OSC1 as you like.
 	3. Set this parameter to "Quad" mode by pressing button 7.
-	4. If you want to copy OSC1 parameters to OSC2, in the same submode, long press button 7 until "OSCs synched" message shown.
+	4. If you want to copy OSC1 parameters to OSC2, in the same sub-mode, long press button 7 until "OSCs synched" message shown.
 	5. Play two notes by external MIDI keyboard.
 You will hear four voices.